Workable/riviere/README.md

 Use `riviere` if you want an easy way to log all the HTTP traffic for your server.

+`riviere` works independently of your logging library, if you  use any.

 ---

 # Table of contents